CEODemitri/giant-musuem/README.md

 Next JS project #4
-# Giant Musuem
+# Giant Museum
-- A Huge musuem lifted by artifacts from the far future and the ancient past.
+- A Huge museum lifted by artifacts from the far future and the ancient past.
 I created this website to finally conquer NextJS and its simple design.
-Exploratino and Fun.
+Exploration and Fun.
 My goal is to create a simple, smooth running app for the first iteration and keep growing (after planning).
 ---

 ## My Role